Inedo/inedo-docs/Content/proget/feeds/universal/universal-packages.md

 ### Deprecated & Older Tools

 Over the years, users have gotten more comfortable using Command-line tools.
-As such, we decided to abandoned some of the earlier Universal Package tools we created.
+As such, we decided to abandon some of the earlier Universal Package tools we created.

 Although we do not maintain these tools anymore, you may find them useful.
-If you think we should revive/rebuild them, just [let us know](https://forums.inedo.com/)
+If you think we should revive/rebuild them, just [let us know](https://forums.inedo.com/).

 * **Universal Package Explorer** is a Windows desktop application that allows you to easily create, view, and publish universal packages.
-You can load an .upack file from disk or directly from a ProGet universal feed.
+You can load a `.upack` file from disk or directly from a ProGet universal feed.
   * [Download Universal Package Explorer (github.com)](https://github.com/Inedo/UniversalPackageExplorer/releases)
   * [Universal Package Explorer Source Code (github.com)](https://github.com/Inedo/UniversalPackageExplorer)
 * **Push to ProGet Visual Studio Extension** allows you to publish universal packages directly from Visual Studio.